Skip to main content

 • Service contributions consistent with the expectations in the unit, school and university

 Each school (e.g., IU School of Medicine) is required to define discipline-specific criteria that specify expected performance levels in each area, tailored to norms in the field and allowing for variations in allocation of effort.
-You can view, comment on or ask questions about the IU School of Medicine rubrics until Nov.
-16.
+View the IU School of Medicine rubrics.

 As a result of post-tenure review, faculty will receive one of four possible university-level ratings: